San Marcos Growers LogoSan Marcos Growers

 This dark pink selection was given to us by landscape gardener and parttime nursery employee Trina Gault who collected the seed off selected plants growing at the Santa Barbara home of orchidologist Paul Gripp.
 We put up our first crops of it in the winter of 2025 and also grow the typical paler pink species plants Veltheimia bracteata, a selected yellow cultivar we call Veltheimia bracteata 'Yellow Comet', a seedling group of mixed pastel flower colored selections we call Veltheimia bracteata "Pastel Series" and the beautiful gray foliaged Veltheimia capensis

-The information about Veltheimia bracteata 'Dark Pink' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+The information displayed on this page about Veltheimia bracteata 'Dark Pink' is based on our research conducted about this plant from books in our nursery library as well as from information that is provided by reliable online resources.
+We also have included our own observations made about it as it grew in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers when we had them in our nursery field.
+We also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]